 1785: Bourbon County, Kentucky Is Established

-The modern borders of Bourbon County, Kentucky are not the way it was originally established; "Old Bourbon County" is comprised of 14 modern counties.
+Though still part of Virginia at the time, Bourbon County was established in 1785.
+The name honored a French royal family who aided the colonies during the Revolutionary War.
+The modern borders of Bourbon County, Kentucky, are not the way it was originally established; "Old Bourbon County" is comprised of 34 modern counties.

-Current day Bourbon County has little significance in the production of bourbon whiskey, instead, most production is concentrated in the Louisville, Frankfurt, and Bardstown areas.
+Current day Bourbon County has little significance in the production of bourbon whiskey.
+Instead, most modern production is concentrated in the Louisville, Frankfurt, and Bardstown areas.

 04 of 18